 So do yourself a favour and turn your laptop’s resolution up, and start looking for the next train to The Hague, cause you’re in for a treat.

-Disclaimer: Watching these photos of The Hague in 2018 may want to make you stop what you’re doing and get on the next train to the mooie stad achter de duinen.
+Disclaimer: Watching these photos of The Hague may make you want to stop what you’re doing and get on the next train to the mooie stad achter de duinen.

 Few things take more courage than riding your bike through the busy ‘Grote Marktsraat’ on a korting weekend at the Bijenkorf.
 High-end stores and eager shoppers flock the city center almost every weekend.
 If they’re not distracted by the 50% discounts, they’re probably looking at how the streets are painted with lights early in the evening.

-The Binnenhof and Lange Voorhout: Old beauty portraid anew.
+The Binnenhof and Lange Voorhout: Old beauty portrayed anew

 The Hague’s Skyline: The most underrated ever?